 Other hyper-scalers are following the lead of large cloud vendors.
 Apple (NASDAQ: AAPL) is reportedly planning to spend up to $1 billion on a new datacenter in Denmark while Facebook (NASDAQ: FB) also is expected to expand its presence in the EU.

 That follows its rollout last November of a European-based cloud storage option along with an EU-based cloud orchestration layer designed to give U.S. companies with European operations more options to comply with new data security regulations.
-Syncplicity has traditionally focused on allowing customers to store data locally and then move specific files to the cloud.
+Syncplicity by Axway has traditionally focused on allowing customers to store data locally and then move specific files to the cloud.